JimChr-R4GN4R/Cryptopals-Writeups/Challenge Set 2/Implement PKCS#7 padding/README.md

 our `plaintext` has `length = 16`.
 If our `block size = 20`, then we have to fill the rest 4 blocks.

-So PKCS#7 methods says that the rest blocks will be filled with the hex number of the rest blocks (here the number of the rest blocks is `4`).
+So PKCS#7 method says that the rest blocks will be filled with the hex number of the rest blocks (here the number of the rest blocks is `4`).

 So the padded plaintext should be like this: `YELLOW SUBMARINE\x04\x04\x04\x04`